pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

 .. code-block:: css

-    // anything related to the light theme body[data-theme="light"] {
+    /* anything related to the light theme */ body[data-theme="light"] {

-        // whatever you want to change
+        /* whatever you want to change */
+        background: white;
     }

-    // anything related to the dark theme body[data-theme="dark"] {
+    /* anything related to the dark theme */ body[data-theme="dark"] {

-        // whatever you want to change
+        /* whatever you want to change */
+        background: black;
     }

 .. _css-variables: